NoahCardoza/CaptchaHarvester/README.md

 Route | Type | Description
 | :--- | :--- | :--- |
- `/token` | String | This is your most useful endpoint.
+ `/<domain>/token` | String | This is your most useful endpoint.
 When called it will pop a token from the queue and return it in plain text.
 If no tokens are available it will return a [418 status code](https://httpstatuses.com/418).
- `/tokens` | List\[String\] | This will return a list of all the avalible tokens in the queue.
+ `/<domain>/tokens` | List\[String\] | This will return a list of all the avalible tokens in the queue.
 It is recomended that you never use any tokens you see in this list because then `/token` may return an already used token.

+Where `<domain>` is the domain the harvester was lanuched on.
+We need this because the harvester supports intercepting multiple domains at a time.

 ### Programtically

 You can check out [example.py](example.py) to see how to progamatically start the server and access the tokens by integrating the harvester with your existsing (or new) code.

+The main advantage of setting up the harvester programtically is you can set multiple interccepter hooks to solve captchas on multiple domains.

 ## PyArmor/PyInstaller